-This time I was visiting in wintertime and staying in a luxurious lodge.
+Growing up, my dad loaded our family into his pick up truck every summer to go camping in Yosemite.
+This time I was visiting in wintertime and staying in a luxury lodge.
 And what a difference it made!
-I was at the *Tenaya Lodge for less than ten minutes when I realized I had been doing Yosemite all wrong.
+I was at the Tenaya Lodge for less than ten minutes when I realized I had been doing Yosemite all wrong.

-1. Experience Yosemite without roughing it
+1. You can experience Yosemite without roughing it

 My son and I pulled into the Tenaya Lodge driveway and immediately a very cheerful bell hop unloaded my car as we warmed up by a massive outdoor fireplace.
 The resort itself was picture perfect, beautifully adorned for the holidays and wrapped in a blanket of snow.

 At Tenaya we still enjoyed all the beauty of the park, which begins two miles from the lodge.
 But after a day activities in the cold outdoors we would return to the lodge where I could soak in the hot tub while my son splashed in the pool, get a spa treatment, have an elegant dinner, and retreat to a plush bed, a remarkable experience!

 Note: The valet is complimentary and excellent.
 Definitely use it!

-2. A variety of rooms for families
+2. There’s a variety of rooms for families

 Having enough space for everyone to relax and unwind on their own is crucial when traveling with a large family.
 It allows everyone to stay sane and enjoy our together time.
-I was keen to check out all the different room options at Tenaya Lodge and it did not disappoint with standard rooms, suites and cottages.
+I was keen to check out all the different room options and Tenaya Lodge did not disappoint with standard rooms, suites and cottages.

-3. Tons of family activities onsite
+3. There are tons of family activities onsite

-Activities: As much as I could spend all day, every day in Yosemite, kids can only take so much scenery and hiking.
-Thankfully, Tenaya Lodge has plenty keep a family entertained.
+As much as I could spend all day, every day in Yosemite, kids can only take so much scenery and hiking.
+Thankfully, Tenaya has plenty keep a family entertained.
 Depending on the season you might find mountain-biking, hiking, archery, rock climbing or ice skating.

 In winter you can order bar items and food at the ice skating rink (use the phone at the entrance to the rink).
 For a real treat you can also buy s’mores kits and toast the marshmallows outside next to the rink.